TheR1D/shell_gpt/README.md

 sgpt --chat number "what would be my favorite number + 4?"
 # -> Your favorite number is 4, so if we add 4 to it, the result would be 8.
 ```
-You can also use chat sessions to iteratively improve ChatGPT's suggestions by providing additional clues.
+You can also use chat sessions to iteratively improve GPT suggestions by providing additional clues.
 ```shell
 sgpt --chat python_requst --code "make an example request to localhost using Python"
 ```